Research programme for solar system physics and space technology

 All stages of instrument development are carried out within the programme, from design, manufacture and calibration to operation of the instruments.
 In our research and instrument development, we collaborate with a large number of research groups in many countries.

 The programme has developed instruments that have recently made measurements at a comet and at Venus, and are making measurements at Mars.
 We have built instruments that during 2018 was sent to Merkurius and to the Moon.
-Also, we are developing instruments to make measurements at Jupiter.
+In April 2023, instruments that we have developed were sent to Jupiter and three of its icy moons.

 We are also working to develop SpaceLab, a facility for testing and calibrating space instrument.